How Long Does an FTB Tax Lien Stay on Your Record

 Frequently Asked Questions

-• How long does an FTB lien last in California?
+How long does an FTB tax lien stay on my record?

 📣 About the Author